 I know you’re curious about the woman behind this blog so I decided to interview her for you.
 So who is Ene Elizabeth Adeka?

 I’m shy.
 Lol!

-Until now, you knew me as BLACKSAFAYA.COM, thanks to the blog.
-My Facebook family call me The Oracle, WhatsApp family call me Pained to Paid Writer, Dara calls me Dudulewa (it’s the Yoruba word for Black Beauty and NO!
-You’re not allowed to call me that.), Sweetness Cakes has decided that on this side of eternity she prefers to call me Energy but my name is Ene Elizabeth Adeka.
+My Facebook family call me Black Safaya, WhatsApp family call me Pained to Paid Writer, Dara calls me Dudulewa (it’s the Yoruba word for Black Beauty ), Sweetness Cakes has decided that on this side of eternity she prefers to call me Energy but my name is Ene Elizabeth Adeka.

-One of the most common questions I get asked all the time is “What inspires you?” and honestly, I have no one size fits all answer.
-Everything inspires me.
+One of the most common questions I get asked all the time is “What inspires you?” and and although I’m greatly inspired by songs and pictures (6000 on phone), honestly, I have no one size fits all answer.

 Because I’m black.
 Lol.

 The name “Safaya” was coined from the English word for the precious stone “sapphire”.
 Before I started SAFAYA, I was at a point in life where I was confused about so many things.

 I had just rounded up my undergraduate studies in Chemistry with no strength left in me to continue anything meaningful.
 Prior to that, I had been writing on Facebook for about five years, then professionally in 2016.

 I didn’t want to start a blog just like any other person out there and so when my boss said it was time to go public, I began to pray (I believe in God unapologetically).